ImDB0oo1/SimpleMLP-TensorRT/README.md

 # Convert the model to ONNX format
-# Dummy input for the model (replace with an actual sample if needed)
+# Dummy input for the model

 # Parameters
 input_size = 784  # Example for MNIST dataset (28x28 images)